yepher/RaZBerry/README.md

+__Disclaimer:__ If you are under NDA with ZenSYS, although I wish I could, I cannot use your input.
+I want this to be an open definition of ZWave clear of NDA.

+If you are not under NDA and you see any errors or have anything to add I welcome your input.
+I will be glad to incorporate any pull requests you may offer or review any issues you choose to create.

 ZWave Serial API Sniffing Journal
 ========================

 These are my notes About ZWave mostly compiled with RaZberry, Open ZWave, and a lot of Google-ing.
 See the bottom of this file for a list of the most helpful resources that are not inline linked.

+I have been asked why am I doing this.
+My answer is two fold:

+1. I want to make sure that my new favorite technology is secure.
+I don't want someone able to unlock my door because I am using ZWave.
+I feel I can accomplish this more throughly if I am open about my knowledge and others are open about theirs.
+2. I Want to be able to do things that currently are not available in any of the ZWave services.
+First I want to fully understand ZWave then I want to create cool apps and hardware that leverage that knowledge.

 Questions To Be Answered:
 ===================